resbaz/hpc/tutorial_1.rst

 Try module rm py(tab) zli(tab) and then python3.

-Finally, we will look at the
+Finally, we will look at the hardware, to get an idea of what lies underneath.

 HPC Structure - the Hardware